Danish People's Party: History

+Kjærsgaard leadership (1995–2012)

 Early years (1995–2001)

-The Danish People's Party was founded on 6 October 1995, after Pia Kjærsgaard, Kristian Thulesen Dahl, broke out from the Progress Party.
-Its first national convention was held in Vissenbjerg on 1 June 1996, where Pia Kjærsgaard was unanimously elected as the party's chairman.
+The Danish People's Party was founded on 6 October 1995, after Pia Kjærsgaard and Kristian Thulesen Dahl broke away from the Progress Party.
+Its first national convention was held in Vissenbjerg on 1 June 1996, where Kjærsgaard was unanimously elected as the party's chairman.
 The party was established in protest over the "anarchistic conditions" of the Progress Party, and its "all or nothing" policies.
-It was initially seen by many as a "clone" of the Progress Party, but this was soon proved false.
+It was initially seen by many as a "clone" of the Progress Party, but this soon proved false.
 In a struggle to be respected as a responsible party able to cooperate with others and distance it from the conditions in the Progress Party, the leadership of the party struck down criticism from its members by means of expulsions.
 The party saw a highly centralized party leadership as necessary, as it would not tolerate internal conflicts and disagreements with the official strategy.

 The party was the first successful parliamentary party in the Nordic countries to relate philosophically more closely to the French Nouvelle Droite, than to the previous Nordic form of right-wing populism.
 DF represented a synthesis of several political currents: the Lutheran movement Tidehverv and its related journal, an intellectual nationalist right from the Danish Association (Den Danske Forening) and conservative populists from the Progress Party.

 In 1997, the party won about 7% in the municipal elections, and did very well in traditional left-wing municipalities, potentially rivaling the Social Democrats.
 By 1998, the party had 2,500 registered members.
 The party made its electoral debut in the 1998 Danish parliamentary election, winning 13 seats and 7.4% of the vote.
 The party was, however, left with no influence in the formation of a government; it was shut out in large part due to the perception that it was not stuerent (i.e. not acceptable or "housebroken").